Integrated student supports

 Considerations

-When determining whether your course might benefit from integrated student supports, take a moment to consider your students’ needs.
+When deciding whether your course might benefit from integrated student supports, take a moment to consider your students’ needs.

 Ask yourself:

-• Am I teaching first-year or general studies students who might benefit from proactive and strategic advising help?
+• Am I teaching first-year or general arts and science students who might benefit from proactive and strategic advising help?

 • Do I teach adult learners with busy schedules (including work/family commitments)?

-• Does my course have substantial research/writing requirements, and are my students prepared to engage with this workload?
+• Does my course have substantial research/writing requirements, and are my students prepared to successfully take on this workload?

 • Would my students benefit from additional support with time management and study skills?

-Keep in mind that for integrated student supports to be properly utilized, collaborative strategies between faculty and specialists must be implemented.
+Keep in mind that to effectively leverage integrated student supports, it’s essential to implement collaborative strategies between instructors and specialists.

 Collaborative strategies

-It’s important to note that this framework is not prescriptive.
-You are not expected to follow it as a rigid set of rules or expectations, nor do you need several specialists constantly integrated in your course.
+This framework is not prescriptive.
+There’s no need to adhere to it as a rigid set of rules or expectations, and you don’t necessarily need multiple specialists integrated into every course you teach.

+Ultimately, the choice is yours.
 It’s up to you to decide what will work best for you as an instructor, for your students’ needs, and for the integrated specialist’s capacity.
-So, you can customize when and where you’d like the support of a specialist, should you so desire.
+This means you can customize when and where you’d like to enlist the support of a specialist, if you choose to do so.

 References